Thermal Stability: GasLab Q2 Natural Gas Analyzer Improves Combustion Control

 The GasLab Q2’s design and capabilities can simplify and lower a project’s installation and operational costs.
 The user can install the analyzer close to the fuel line, which shortens the sample transport delay time.
 The Q2 has an integrated display with touch capability that shows the measurement values and operating conditions.
 Operate the GasLab Q2 locally or remotely using a web browser connected to the device.

 The user-friendly Elster GasLab Q2 provides fast, accurate, and reliable gas quality measurements for low capital investment and minimal ownership costs.
-It is ideal for manufacturing processes that benefit from improved thermal stability and combustion control, such as glass.
+It is ideal for manufacturing processes such as glass that benefit from improved thermal stability and combustion control.

 In high-temperature manufacturing processes, such as glass, ceramics, metals, or batch-based kilns (not rotary), the following are the primary benefits of using the GasLab Q2 to improve temperature stability: